portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 **Note: the loopback interface (127.0.0.1) is unacceptable.** Only the static IP for LAN where the PBX is located is allowed (do not use DHCP dynamic IP).
 This private IP must be reachable by your SIP client.

-The IP address entered here is the SIP server address for PBX.
-It is required when a SIP client or SIP IP phone registers to PortSIP PBX.
+The IP address entered here is the SIP server IP address for PBX.
+It is required when a SIP client or SIP IP phone registers to PortSIP PBX should be configured as the "**Outbound Proxy Server**".